weiqli526/Fault-Tolerant-Key-Value-Storage-System-Based-on-Raft/mr/README.md

 ...
 ```

-We supply you with a test script in `main/test-mr.sh`.
+We supply you with a test script in `mr-main/test-mr.sh`.
 The tests check that the `wc` and `indexer` MapReduce applications produce the correct output when given the `pg-xxx.txt` files as input.
 The tests also check that your implementation runs the Map and Reduce tasks in parallel, and that your implementation recovers from workers that crash while running tasks.

 If you run the test script now, it will hang because the coordinator never finishes:

 ```
-$ cd main
+$ cd mr-main
 $ bash test-mr.sh
 *** Starting wc test.
 ```